kubernetes/website/content/en/docs/concepts/security/overview.md

 Most of the above mentioned suggestions can actually be automated in your code delivery pipeline as part of a series of checks in security.
-To learn about a more "Continuous Hacking" approach to software delivery click (or tap) [this link](https://thenewstack.io/beyond-ci-cd-how-continuous-hacking-of-docker-containers-and-pipeline-driven-security-keeps-ygrene-secure/).
+To learn about a more "Continuous Hacking" approach to software delivery, [this article](https://thenewstack.io/beyond-ci-cd-how-continuous-hacking-of-docker-containers-and-pipeline-driven-security-keeps-ygrene-secure/) provides more detail.

 {{% /capture %}}